scrapinghub/splash/docs/scripting-ref.rst

 *width* and *height* arguments set a size of the resulting image, not a size of an area screenshot is taken of.
-For example, if the viewport has a width of 1024px wide then ``splash:png{width=100}`` will return a screenshot of a whole viewport, but an image will be downscaled to 100px width.
+For example, if the viewport is 1024px wide then ``splash:png{width=100}`` will return a screenshot of the whole viewport, but an image will be downscaled to 100px width.

 If the result of ``splash:png()`` returned directly as a result of "main" function, the screenshot is returned as binary data:

 .. code-block:: lua

-     --
-     -- A simplistic implementation of render.png endpoint --
+     -- A simplistic implementation of render.png endpoint function main(splash)
-     function main(splash)
          splash:set_result_content_type("image/png")
          assert(splash:go(splash.args.url))